Alojzije Mišić: Administrative organisation

 In 1939, the diocesan priests, nevertheless, informed the metropolitan archbishop of Vrhbosna Ivan Šarić about the situation with the parishes, and in turn, he informed the apostolic nuncio in Belgrade.
 Thus, the matter reached Rome once again.
 In 1940, the issue was discussed before the Propaganda and the Congregation for Extraordinary Ecclesiastical Affairs.
-Cardinal Giuseppe Bruno, who signed the rescript from 1923, stated that the Franciscans' petition was written by stating falsehoods or by concealing the truth, as they requested the parishes that weren't established yet at the time.
-In 1941, Bruno again wrote on the issue, stating that the 21 parishes supposed to be under the bishop's disposal, weren't given to him and that it was not enacted (as he was wrongly informed at the time).
-Moreover, Bruno claimed that the rescript of 1923 is void since the Franciscans hadn't gained the necessary permission from the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life to take over the parishes designated for the diocesan clergy.
+Cardinal Giuseppe Bruno, who signed the rescript in 1923, stated that the Franciscans' petition was written by stating falsehoods or by concealing the truth, as they requested the parishes that weren't established yet at the time.
+In 1941, Bruno again wrote on the issue, stating that the 21 parishes supposed to be under the bishop's disposal weren't given to him and that it was not enacted (as he was wrongly informed then).
+Moreover, Bruno claimed that the rescript of 1923 was void since the Franciscans hadn't gained the necessary permission from the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life to take over the parishes designated for the diocesan clergy.
 Nevertheless, the rescript wasn't recalled until 1965.